 In the Overview tab, expand the AWS Elastic Beanstalk Deployment tab, and then select Use Incremental Deployments.

 To edit and redeploy your Java web application

 index.jspfile in the Project Explorer or Package Explorer view.
 Edit the source contained in the file.

 Right-click your Java web project in the Project Explorer or Package Explorer view and choose Amazon Web Services, Deploy to AWS Elastic Beanstalk.

 In the Run On Server wizard, select Choose an existing server, and click Finish.

 If you launched a new environment using the AWS Management Console, you will need to import your existing environments into Eclipse.
 For more information, see Importing Existing Environments into Eclipse.

-When you are satisfied with all of the changes you want to make to your application, you can deploy your application to your production environment.
-To deploy the existing version of the application to production with zero downtime, follow the steps at Deploying Versions with Zero Downtime.
+When you are satisfied with all of the changes that you want to make to your application, you can deploy your application to your production environment.
+To deploy the existing version of the application to production with zero downtime, follow the steps at Deploying a new Application Version with Zero Downtime (CNAME swap).
 You can also create a new environment inside Eclipse, but you will need to specify a new version for your application.
-For instructions on deploying to AWS Elastic Beanstalk inside Eclipse, see Deploy to AWS Elastic Beanstalk.
+For instructions on deploying to Elastic Beanstalk inside Eclipse, see Deploy to AWS Elastic Beanstalk.